 - 3 tablespoons lemon curd

-- In a large bowl, beat cream until soft peaks form; gradually add sugar, beating until stiff peaks form.
-Fold in lemon curd; gradually fold in strawberries.
+- For filling, beat cream until it begins to thicken.
+Add sugar; beat until stiff peaks form.
+Fold in lemon curd.
+Gently fold in strawberries.

-- Unroll cake; spread filling evenly to within 1/2 in. of edges.
-Roll up again; dust with confectioners' sugar.
-Cover and chill for 1 hour before serving.
-Refrigerate leftovers.
+- Unroll cake; spread filling to within 1/2 in. of edges.
+Roll up again, without towel; trim ends.
+Place on a platter, seam side down.
+Refrigerate, covered, 1 hour.
+Dust with confectioners' sugar before serving.
 Yield: 8 servings.

 Originally published as Berry Pinwheel Cake in Taste of Home June/July 2005, p29